 Easements aim to protect rights of both parties and define responsibilities of Grantor and Grantee for term of land right.
 Any easements granted should benefit and enhance campus operations.
 On those requests that do not benefit the campus in some fashion, compensation from grantee will be required.

-Ben Morales, Land Title Program Manager, for assistance in processing easement requests.
+Land Title Program Manager in Real Estate Services for assistance in processing easement requests.

 A site clearance is a campus determination and review that a project site is within CSU jurisdiction and identifies how that location interacts with existing title encumbrances of record (e.g., easements, limitations imposed on a site relating to existing revenue bonds).

 A site certification is built upon this exercise that is further reviewed and approved by Office of General Counsel staff.